Lupus – Diagnosis, Symptoms, and Treatment

 Urine analysis is commonly ordered to evaluate for protein and other urine abnormalities.
 Women of childbearing age are also tested with a urine pregnancy screen.

 Specific antibodies in the blood are highly suggestive of lupus.
 These typically include:

 - Anti-double stranded DNA

 - Anti-Smith antibody

 X-rays may be obtained from joints that are painful and swollen.

-The treatment of lupus depends on the severity of disease and whether specific organs are involved.
+The treatment of lupus depends on the severity of the disease and whether specific organs are involved.

-Mild cases of joint inflammation with minimal involvement of other organs can usually be treated with non-steroidal anti-inflammatory drugs, including:
+Physicians can treat mild cases of joint inflammation with minimal involvement of other organs with non-steroidal anti-inflammatory drugs, including:

 - Advil (ibuprofen)

 - Naprosyn (naproxen)